borispovod/crypti-dapps-docs/README.md

 ## About Crypti

-Crypti is a decentralized applications platform, which offers an all round solution for Node.js and JavaScript developers to deploy their own decentralized applications.
+Crypti is a decentralized applications platform, which offers an all round solution for Node.js and JavaScript developers to deploy their own decentralized applications (dapps).

 ## Crypti Dapps